MayleenZ/shopper-pal/README.md

 ## About The Project
 Meet Shopper Pal, your new list best friend!

-Plan for what you should shop for and organize your shopping needs.
+Plan and organize your shopping needs.

+* A full stack application utilizing CRUD functionalities.

 ## Usage
 Keep your shopping trips organized to save money, time and energy.